 Auckland University of Technology (AUT)

-Registrations for AUT workshops will open on Monday 7 January 2019 .
+Registrations for AUT workshops opened on Monday 7 January 2019.

 Manukau Institute of Technology (MIT)